jjense20/CMSI_543-SYEG_557/README.md

 # CMSI_543-SYEG_557
-Repository for agile project development projects and code
+A *repository* for agile project development projects and code